jaak-s/macau/docs/_build/html/_sources/source/examples.txt

                         nsamples   = 1600)

-When using it we recommend using larger values for `burnin` and `nsamples`, because the univariate sampler has slower mixing.
+When using it we recommend using larger values for :python:`burnin` and :python:`nsamples`, because the univariate sampler has slower mixing.

 Matrix Factorization without Side Information